People: All users

 The Tools, Media and Integrations panel opens. - In the Tools tab, search and select Azure Cards.

-- Click the Azure Cards icon and a popup will ask you to Authorize.
+- Click the Azure Cards icon on the toolbar.
+A popup will ask you to Authorize.

 - Click the Authorize button and click Continue.
 You will be brought to Team settings > Apps & Integrations page.